Logo Voyage

 Most locomotion through the park is human powered, whether it be hiking, skiing, kayaking, or climbing.

-The Wilderness designation of most of the park means that vehicle access is extremely limited.
-Non-hikers are limited to the view froms the highway, and a few side roads.
+The Wilderness designation of most of the park means that there is little vehicle access except for the WA-20 corridor.
+Non-hikers are limited to the view from the highway and a few side roads.

 See